Frequently Asked Questions

 At some point, will I have issues accessing my driveway?

 Individual driveways may be impacted for several days during the construction process.
-Once construction begins on a street the Contractor will give notice 72 hours in advance if they need to work on a specific driveway.
+Once construction begins on a street, the Contractor will provide 72 hours' notice if they need to work on a specific driveway.

-What is being done to verify underground work is properly completed?
+What is being done to verify that underground work is properly completed?

 The City’s inspection team will ensure that the project is built to the design standards and meets all City codes and requirements.